TABC License and Permit FAQs

 Not displaying this sign could delay the application process.
 You can get copies of your 60-Day Sign at your local TABC office or download the 60-Day Sign, print and assemble.

-Contact the U.S. Alcohol and Tobacco Tax and Trade Bureau before you apply to determine which permit, if any, you would need to conduct your business.
+Contact the U.S. Alcohol and Tobacco Tax and Trade Bureau before you apply to determine which license, if any, you would need to conduct your business.

 Under current law, alcohol permits are only issued to a permanent physical address that has been certified by local authorities.
 For example, a food truck that moves around a city does not have a permanent physical address.